olneumann/tmc-eval/README.md

 To clone this repository, simply use the following command in order to clone submodules recursively:
 `git clone --recurse-submodules git@github.com:analogdevicesinc/TMC-EvalSystem.git`

+### Install Arm GNU Toolchain

+Follow the instructions on the [GNU Arm Embedded Toolchain](https://lindevs.com/install-arm-gnu-toolchain-on-ubuntu) page to install the toolchain.

 ## Changelog

 For detailed changelog, see commit history.